Approved by the Energy, Environment, and Water Policy Committee on December 20, 2023

 • Changes in critical estuary inflows adversely affecting wetlands and wildlife habitat.

-Civil engineers are responsible for the planning, design, construction, operations, and maintenance of physical infrastructure, including buildings, communication facilities, energy generation and distribution facilities, industrial facilities, transportation networks, water supply and sanitation systems, and water resources facilities and urban water systems.
-Most infrastructure typically has long service lives (50 to 100 years) and are expected to remain functional, durable and safe during that time.
-These facilities are exposed to and often are vulnerable to the effects of extreme climate and weather events.
-Engineering practices and standards associated with these facilities must be revised and enhanced to address climate change and resiliency to ensure they continue to provide low risks of failures and to reduce vulnerability to failure in functionality, durability, and safety over their service lives.
+Civil engineers are responsible for the planning, design, construction, operations, and maintenance of infrastructure systems.
+Most infrastructure systems typically have long service lives (50 to 100 years) and are expected to remain functional, durable, and safe during that time.
+These systems are exposed to and often are vulnerable to the effects of extreme climate and weather events.
+Engineering practices and standards associated with these systems must be revised and enhanced to address climate change and resiliency to ensure they continue to provide low risks of failures and to reduce vulnerability to failure in functionality, durability, and safety over their service lives.

 This policy has worldwide application